michaeldodman/speciality-insurance-pricing-algorithm/README.md

 # insurance-exposure-rating-algorithm

-# README for Exposure Rating Model for UAVs Python Script
 ## Description

 This Python script defines a Drone and DetachableCamera class, which models the exposure rating and insurance premium pricing using the attributes of the drones and cameras detailed in ```Initial File - hx Interview Model.xlsm```.